resolve109/study-aws-sa/aws-study-guide.md

   - The combination of versioning and MFA Delete is a more effective protection strategy than bucket policies, default encryption, or lifecycle policies alone
   - Versioning-enabled buckets allow you to recover from both unintended user actions and application failures
   - Most effective combination for protecting sensitive audit documents and confidential information
+  - For confidential audit documents, combining versioning and MFA Delete provides the most secure protection against accidental or malicious deletion IF complianc mode isn't sufficient, however compliance mode is the best option for regulatory compliance
+  - This approach directly addresses security concerns by making deletion of documents more secure, requiring a physical MFA device to confirm such actions
 - **S3 Object Lock**:
   - Enables write-once-read-many (WORM) protection for S3 objects
   - Compliance mode prevents objects from being deleted or modified by anyone including root users